ctdao/dektalk/samples/demo/javascript/README.md

 ## Notes

 This is an introduction about WebRTC.
-If you prefer other framework, feel free to extend this.
+If you prefer other frameworks, feel free to extend this.

 ## Issues